Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Discussion

-While power-seeking and wealth-seeking behaviours have been evaluated as catalysers of misaligned AI \cite{perezDiscovering2023}, relationship-seeking is a new and emerging risk.
-As increasingly social and relationship-seeking AI systems become more deeply integrated into the daily life of millions of users, and are turned to for emotional support rather than functional tasks, understanding the temporal dynamics of how exposure to these models shapes users' preferences and psychology, and alters their general beliefs and behaviours toward AI, is critical for developing systems that serve humans safely and sustainably rather than maximising short-term appeal.
+As increasingly relationship-seeking AI becomes more deeply integrated into the daily life of millions of users, understanding how repeated exposure shapes users' preferences and psychology, and alters their beliefs and behaviours toward AI, is critical for developing systems that serve humans safely and sustainably rather than maximising short-term appeal.
 The features that users prefer today may not be those that benefit them tomorrow, and the AI systems we build today may fundamentally shape what future generations expect from, and believe about, artificial intelligence.